ayunami2000/ayuncraft/README.md

 ### Download Locally: [stable-download/Offline_Download_Version.html](https://github.com/LAX1DUDE/eaglercraft/raw/main/stable-download/Offline_Download_Version.html)

+(right click the link and press 'Save link as...' to download the file)

 Note that the server may be down - if you want a gameplay demo download the files from here [https://github.com/LAX1DUDE/eaglercraft/tree/main/stable-download](https://github.com/LAX1DUDE/eaglercraft/tree/main/stable-download) and host the page locally yourself

 ## What is Eaglercraft?